STORY. SONG. SASS.

 She's Folks! is a love letter to the country from a kid who couldn't wait to leave.
 Where do we belong if we walk away?
 We reckon, "Home isn't the place; it's the folks."

 Elizabeth Morgan is an actor, singer, writer, musician, and raconteur.
 “Betsy” grew up amongst ragweed and farm animals in rural northwestern Ohio.
 She graduated from Miami University (OH) with a Bachelor of Fine Arts in Acting.
 In 2004, she moved to Chicago where she has performed with many theatre companies including Backstage, Boho, Circle, City Lit, Hell in a Handbag, Kokandy Productions, Quest, and Theatre Building Chicago.
-She will be appearing in Hell in a Handbag’s upcoming parody of Bewitched! as Samantha Stevens.
+She recently appeared as Margaret the Drunk in Firebrand Theatre’s 9 to 5 and Samantha Stevens in Hell in a Handbag’s parody of Bewitched!

 Betsy is known for her diverse performance resume including industrial film, musical theatre, comedy, high camp, drama, and collaboratively devised theatre, as well as her passion for traditional folk music, bluegrass and early country.

 Betsy currently writes and stars in her onstage memoir She’s Folks!, as well as her weekly web series, Old Timey Tuesdays.
-She will be releasing her album, She’s Folks this fall.
+She recently released her album, She’s Folks.
 She is represented by Big Mouth Talent.

 BANJO, UKE, PENNY WHISTLE, VOCALS